franciscosucre/capitole-microservices/README.md

 **Test Framework:** Mocha + Chai

-This repository holds a Backend Code Challenge for Capitole Consulting.
+This repository holds a Backend Code Challenge for MasMovil recruitment process.

 It implements a phone selling platform.